 A Disney spokesperson responds, "This lawsuit is absolutely without merit.”

 Klein, who says he worked at Disney from 2007 until 2011 and had unfettered access to the company's archives, believes his termination had something to do with a report that he filed with the company's human relations department.

-In the report, Klein targeted Andrea Recendez-Carbon, a woman who he says has a "known history of sexual harassment-type issues ... having been involved in a prior scandal," which is not detailed.
+In the report, Klein targeted Andrea Carbone, a woman who he says has a "known history of sexual harassment-type issues ... having been involved in a prior scandal," which is not detailed.

-Gellar allegedly told Klein that Carbon made advances towards a relationship and that Carbon was aggressive and confrontational.
+Gellar allegedly told Klein that Carbone made advances towards a relationship and that Carbone was aggressive and confrontational.
 "Gellar expressed that he was alarmed," says the lawsuit.

-Klein then says that he was going to report it to HR when Carbon phoned him up, crying, and demanded that he fire Gellar.
+Klein then says that he was going to report it to HR when Carbone phoned him up, crying, and demanded that he fire Gellar.

 The next day, Klein contacted HR.

 Over the next couple of weeks, there was more drama.
 At one point, Klein says he suspected that Gellar was being blackmailed.
 Eventually, an investigation commenced, and Klein sat back, saying he wasn't provided "details of the alleged harassment, nor was he ever shown the lewd, inappropriate and pornographic text messages being sent by Carbone to Gellar."

 After HR investigated, Klein says he reported to the office of the archives director and was "blindsided with termination," and given the reasons that he had not filled out paperwork correctly when Gellar was hired and that he "lied" during the investigation.

 What Klein says he didn't know was that Carbone and Gellar had a prior relationship with each other.